dib-lab/2021-paper-metapangenomes/manuscript.md

 **Organisms used in this paper**
 ](images/tree_fig.png "tree fig"){#fig:tree_fig}

-## Reduced alphabet k-mers accurately estimate microbial pangenomes
+## Reduced alphabet k-mers accurately estimate characteristics of microbial pangenomes

 Pangenomes from isolates are typically built by assembling each isolate genome and predicting genes (open reading frames), clustering gene sequences from all genomes into a non-redundant set, and estimating the presence/absence or abundance of each gene in each genome.
 To determine whether bacterial and archaeal pangenomes could be constructed from reduced alphabet k-mers, we compared pangenomes estimated from genes against those estimated from k-mers (amino acid, dayhoff, and hydrophobic-polar).
-We compared pangenomes from 23 species belonging to 23 phyla in the GTDB taxonomy (CITE), with pangenome size ranging from 20-972 genomes (mean = 203 genomes).
+We compared pangenomes from 23 species belonging to 23 phyla in the GTDB taxonomy (CITE), with pangenome size ranging from 20-972 genomes (mean = 203 genomes, median = 44 genomes).
 For each pangenome, we compared the total number of genes to the total number of k-mers, and the number of unique genes to the number of distinct k-mers within each genome.
 We also tested the similarity of presence/absence profiles between pangenomes constructed with different methods using the Mantel test.

 For these three metrics, performance varied minimally across encodings and k-mer sizes (**Figure @fig:violin_fig**).
-This is likely because the genomes of the same species are closely related, so any reduced alphabet k-mer is sufficient to overcome minor variations such as those introduced by codon degeneracy or evolutionary drift (CITE).
+This is likely because the genomes of the same species are closely related, so any reduced alphabet k-mer is sufficient to overcome minor genomic variations such as those introduced by codon degeneracy or evolutionary drift (CITE).
 Given that neither encoding nor k-mer size impacted these performance metrics, we selected protein k-mers with k = 10 to complete the rest of our analysis.
 Protein k-mers of length 10 have recently been shown to perform well for comparisons across variable taxonomic distances (CITE: TESSA).

-+ Do I need to discuss scaled at all?
-Or do I need to show a comparison to a scaled of 1 here?
-I have it for 12 of the species, and the numbers are similar enough to scaled 100 that I stopped wasting the compute on scaled 1
 + Should I compare this against nucleotide k-mers at all?
 Bc I think that's the underlying assumption here, nucleotides don't work for this stuff.
 Tessa stuff sort of already shows this.

 ![
-**K-size and alphabet do not impact pangenome estimation with k-mers.** Violin plots representing the distribution of R^2^ values for linear models (Total, Unique) or statistic values for mantel tests (Mantel) calculated for each pangenome. *Total* corresponds to correlations between the total number of distinct genes and k-mers in a genome. *Unique* corresponds to correlations between the number of unique genes and k-mers in genome. *Mantel* corresponds to mantel tests between the gene and k-mer presence-absence matrices.
+**K-mer size and encoding do not impact pangenome estimation with k-mers.** Violin plots representing the distribution of R^2^ values for linear models (Total, Unique) or statistic values for mantel tests (Mantel) calculated for each pangenome. *Total* corresponds to correlations between the total number of distinct genes and k-mers in a genome. *Unique* corresponds to correlations between the number of unique genes and k-mers in genome. *Mantel* corresponds to mantel tests between the gene and k-mer presence-absence matrices.
 ](images/violin_fig.png){#fig:violin_fig}

 While performance across metrics was similar for  encodings and k-mer sizes, it varied dramatically for different pangenomes: both k-mers and genes are highly correlated for some pangenomes and are not correlated for others (**Figure @fig:violin_fig**).
 We investigated pangenomes more closely to determine the source of the poor correlations and found that they were caused by the presence of many frameshifted proteins, one of many potential criteria for exclusion of GenBank genomes from RefSeq.
 For example, *Leptospira interrogans* had an R^2^ of 0.12 between the total number of genes and k-mers in genomes in the pangenome, but 21 of 317 genomes contained frameshifted proteins.
-Removing these genomes increased the R^2^ to 0.87 (**Figure @fig:frameshift_fig A,B**).
+Removing these genomes increased the R^2^ to 0.87 (**Figure @fig:frameshift_fig A**).
-This trend was consistent across pangenomes, where pangenomes with one or more frameshift-excluded genome had significantly lower R^2^ values between total number of genes and k-mers per genome than pangenomes without (Welch Two Sample t-test, estimate = -0.36, p = 0.003) (**Figure @fig:frameshift_fig C**).
+This trend was consistent across pangenomes, where pangenomes with one or more frameshift-excluded genome had significantly lower R^2^ values between total number of genes and k-mers per genome than pangenomes without (Welch Two Sample t-test, estimate = -0.36, p = 0.003) (**Figure @fig:frameshift_fig B**).
 Other RefSeq exclusion criteria did not impact the correlation between the total genes and k-mers per genome for a given pangenome.

 ![
 **Genomes that are excluded from RefSeq for having many frameshifted proteins reduce similarity between gene- and k-mer-based pangenomes.**
-**A, B)** Scatter plots of the total number of distinct genes and k-mers per genome for the species *Leptospira interrogans*, where each point represents a single genome in the pangenome.
+**A)** Scatter plot of the total number of genes and k-mers per genome for the species *Leptospira interrogans*, where each point represents a single genome in the pangenome.
 Removing genomes flagged with RefSeq exclusion criteria "many frameshifted proteins" improves the correlation between these variables.
-**C)** Box plot of R^2^ values between the total number of distinct genes and k-mers per genome.
+**B)** Box plot of R^2^ values between the total number of genes and k-mers per genome.
 Pangenomes that contain genomes with the RefSeq exclusion criteria of "many frameshifted proteins" have significantly lower R^2^ values
 ](images/frameshift_fig.png){#fig:frameshift_fig}

-We next investigated whether other pangenome metrics were well correlated between k-mer-based and gene-based methods using pangenomes that did not contain genomes excluded from RefSeq for having many frameshifted proteins.
+We next investigated whether other pangenome metrics were well correlated between our k-mer-based and the gene-based method roary using pangenomes that did not contain genomes excluded from RefSeq for having many frameshifted proteins (see Methods for details).
 For these 13 pangenomes, the percent of k-mers or genes predicted to be part of the core, shell, or cloud pangenome was strongly correlated (**Figure @fig:pg_fig**).
-We also compared whether pangenomes would be designated as open or closed by calculating the alpha value for the Heaps law model.
+We also compared whether pangenomes would be designated as open or closed by calculating the alpha value for the Heaps law model (CITE).
 Alpha values were strongly correlated between gene- and k-mer based pangenomes (**Figure @fig:pg_fig**).

 ![